Fiserv/firstvision-latam/docs/english/main-cases/uploads.md

 ## Purpose

 The creation of Credit, Debit, and Prepaid accounts are a requirement that must be completed before execute any of the APIs used to load money.
-Which must be created using the APIs for Customer Creation (Customer/Add), Account Creation (Account/Add) and Card Creation (Embosser/Add).If you have any questions.
+Which must be created using the APIs for Customer Creation (Customer/Add), Account Creation (Account/Add) and Card Creation (Embosser/Add).

 However, depending on the values used in the APIS, it is also possible to load money using direct financial amounts, received in cash from a bank branch.